Our Process

 • Content: It includes an analysis of the results, comparisons with previous studies, exploration of theoretical and practical implications, and suggestions for future research.

-• Format: Discussions are structured around themes or key findings, with each subsection addressing a specific aspect of the results or their implications.
+• Format: Discussions are structured around themes or key findings, each subsection addressing a specific aspect of the results or their implications.

 Difference between discussion and conclusion

-The discussion and conclusion sections of a research paper serve distinct but complementary purposes:
+The discussion and conclusion sections of a research paper serve distinct but complementary purposes

 1. Discussion Section: